• Skip to content

 Provide employees with opportunities to share experiences.
 This can be as informal as weekly staff meetings or as formal as annual employee events.

-The more employees share with each other their experience and lessons learned, the more an organization is able to capture this valuable knowledge.
+The more employees share with each other their experiences and lessons learned, the more an organization is able to capture this valuable knowledge.

 4. Document All Processes